Impactworkers/iw-complaint-manager/docs/_dev-resources/how-to-guides/how-to-create-a-public-service-handler.md

 ---

 {: .warning-title }
-> Check for Relevance
+> Complaint Manager 1.0
 >
-> This page may be about Complaint Manager 1.0.
-Should it be removed from this wiki?
+> This page references processes used for Complaint Manager 1.0.
+It should be updated with the processes for Complaint Manager 2.0 as we establish them.

-{: .label .label-yellow }
+{: .label .label-red }
-Under Construction
+To be Updated

 # How to Create a Public Service Handler